hotosm/raw-data-api/backend/Manual.md

 ## Configure Per Minute Replication

-There are multiple options to run this python script per minute , You can either setup a cronjob or setup a systemd service
+There are multiple options to run this python script per minute, you can either setup a cronjob or setup a systemd service